rwcarlsen/cas/README.rst

 - kill fad-rm tool (superseded by fad-ref and fad-mod)

+* things affecting blob schemas

+  - rename blob.FileMeta to just Meta and make its RcasType be blob.MetaType

 decided against
 ---------------

 - What if somebody wants an app that deals with metablobs that don't point to any files?
-I want them to still use the standard FileMeta concept where many apps can each pile their own meta-data into a single file (the Notes field).
+I want them to still use the standard Meta concept where many apps can each pile their own meta-data into a single file (the Notes field).